All adjacent neighbours must sign the notification letter as part of beekeeper application process.

 In recognition of the potential value of urban beekeeping, City Council passed an amendment to the Animal Licensing and Control Bylaw on April 28, 2015 to permit beekeeping in the city.

-Check out the City's urban beekeeping video campaign as we buzzt some common myths about bees and give you the real facts!
+Check out the City's urban beekeeping video campaign as we buzz some common myths about bees and give you the real facts!

 New Areas of Development

-- In 2018, the City is working with one community garden group to pilot urban beekeeping in their garden.
+- In 2020, the City is working with one community garden group to pilot urban beekeeping

 Things to Know Before You Apply